EN

 Master thesis 1 compulsory module 30

-Additional information about the Master thesis are available on the main page of the Master.
+Additional information about the interdisciplinary project (module PI01) and about the Master thesis (modules X02 and X03) is available on the main page of the Master.

 * Part-time students split the program of the first year across two year and complete the Master thesis full-time during the third year.